How efficiency shapes market impact: General expressions for impact

 \section{General expressions for impact}

-Although we have derived the Nash equilibrium only in the case where the immediate impact is concave, for the remainder of the paper we will simply assume that the martingale condition holds for all $N$ and the fair pricing condition holds for $ 1 < N < M$.
+In this section we assume that the martingale condition holds for all $N$ and the fair pricing condition holds for $ 1 < N < M$.
 This allows us to derive both the immediate impact ${\cal I}_N$ and the permanent impact $I_N$ for any given metaorder size distribution $p_N$.
 We later argue that for realistic situations the metaorder size distribution gives rise to a concave impact function, consistent with the Nash equilibrium.

-The martingale condition (Eq. \ref{shortterm}) and the fair pricing condition (Eq. \ref{fairPricing}) define a system of linear equations for $\tilde{S}_t$ and $S_t$ at each value of $t$, which we can alternatively express in terms of the price differences $\tilde R_t = \tilde{S}_{t+1} - \tilde{S}_t$ and $R_t = \tilde{S}_t - S_{t+1}$, where $t = 1, \ldots, M$.
+The martingale condition (Eq. \ref{shortterm}) and the fair pricing condition (Eq. \ref{fairPricing}) define a system of linear equations for $S_t$ and $X_t$ at each value of $t$, which we can alternatively express in terms of the price differences $R^+_t = S_{t+1} - S_t$ and $R^-_t = S_t - X_{t}$, where $t = 1, \ldots, M$.
 The martingale condition holds for $t = 1,..., M$ and the fair pricing condition holds for $t = 2, \ldots, M -1$.
-There are thus $2M-2$ homogeneous linear equations with $2M - 1$ unknowns\footnote{ The price $\tilde{S}_{M+1}$ does not exist, so $\tilde{R}_M$ is not needed.
+There are thus $2M-2$ homogeneous linear equations with $2M - 1$ unknowns\footnote{ The price $S_{M+1}$ does not exist, so $R^+_M$ is not needed.
 This reduces the number of unknowns by one.}.
-Because the number of unknowns is one greater than the number of conditions there is necessarily an undetermined constant, which we choose to be $\tilde R_1$.
+Because the number of unknowns is one greater than the number of conditions there is necessarily an undetermined constant, which we choose to be $R^+_1$.

 {\bf Proposition 3.}~{\it The system of martingale conditions (Eq. \ref{shortterm}) and fair pricing conditions (Eq. \ref{fairPricing}) has solution}

 The proof is given in Appendix A.